vibeus/vibe-website/content/_index.md

       Using Vibe is as simple as using a traditional whiteboard.
 Set up takes minutes and you can get going fast with our intuitive touchscreen interface.

-      With an all-in-one design that eliminates cables, Vibe is as simple and easy to install as a TV.
+      With an all-in-one design, Vibe is as simple and easy to install as a TV.
     figure: img/home/feature-sim.png
     cta:
       title: See how it works